joegearlesss/tui/DEVELOPMENT_GUIDELINE.md

 - Circular dependencies
 - Global state
 - Generic `string` types when union types would be more precise
-- Relative imports (use package-based imports instead)
+- Cross-folder relative imports (use package-based imports instead)

 ## Development Commands